Limpster/Fallout76LanguageChanger/README.md

 You will have the best experience with this language changer if you are using
 * Gamepass Version of Fallout 76
   (I don't know if this thing will be usefull for Steam or Bethesda Launcher)
-* Windows 11
+* Windows 11/Windows 10 etc.
-  (will probably work with other/older/newer versions, but has only been tested on Windows 11 23H2 22635.3495 for the time being, I don't see a reason why it shouldn't work with other versions)
+  (will probably work with other/older/newer versions)
-* (Optional, actually completely unnecessary and I guess I will remove this method soon) [UWPHook](https://github.com/BrianLima/UWPHook)
-  You can add the game as a non-steam game without UWPHook, actually I don't see a reason to use UWPHook at all; unfortunately my first attempts of adding the game as non-steam game guided me to UWPHook, further testing showed me that it's actually not needed

   > almost everything this batch does is explained inside the file with comments (REM)

-If you don't want to use the language changer and just want to change the region a little easier other than clicking through the windows settings, you will find more information below, explaining other -still easy- solutions for this matter.
+If you don't want to use the language changer but you want to change the region a little easier other than clicking through the windows system settings, you will find more information below, explaining other -still easy- solutions for this matter.
 Feel free to edit the batchfiles to your liking and tell me about improvements in the issues tab so I can add them and make the files better.

 ## How do I use this thing?
 > If you want to play the game localized in english, you just have to download the bat-file and run it.
 You don't have to edit anything, it should work out of the box! (default is en-GB)